Including 12th November 2023

 In the Dell, I saw the Trichia varia, Phleogena faginea, Rutstroemia firma and remains of the Gaestrum triplex from Day 14.

-All over the leaf litter, I saw Typhula juncea.
+All over the leaf litter, I saw Typhula juncea and a scattered group of Mycena rosea.

-The Helvella disingii and Lactarius tabidus were still present in the woven stick den, but on the 12th, I found a tiny group of Arcyria denudata (Fig. 15.2) .
+The Helvella disingii were still present in the woven stick den and I saw the Lactarius tabidus from previous weeks, but on the 12th, I spotted a tiny group of Arcyria denudata (Fig. 15.2).

 I found some tiny yellowish fungi (Fig. 15.3) on a twig and some Lycogala epidendrum (Fig. 15.4) on a log.